write2munish/AgenticWorkFlows/README.md

-# Agentic Workflows with Ollama, Crew, and LangChain
+# Agentic Workflows with Ollama, CrewAI, and LangChain

-Welcome to the repository for agentic workflows using Ollama, Crew, and LangChain.
+Welcome to the repository for agentic workflows using Ollama, CrewAI, and LangChain.
 This project aims to revolutionize enterprise architecture governance through automated and intelligent workflows driven by GenAI